 A significant proportion of Luxembourg’s population are foreign workers living alone or in shared accommodation.
 As a result, the housing supply tends to include more apartments than family houses.
 Rental apartments are the most popular type of home as of the end of 2015, with around 2,800 apartments on the market compared to just 350 houses.
 The government publishes housing figures every quarter at observatoire de ‘l’habitat.

 Most properties in Luxembourg are let unfurnished, although there are specialized companies that offer furnished properties.
 If you move into a furnished property, your landlord should arrange an inventory report (etat des lieux) to list the condition of the fixtures and fittings.
 Typically, furnished properties shouldn’t be more than double the cost of the equivalent unfurnished ones.
+If you’re moving with your dogs or cats, make sure to keep an eye out for homes that allow you to keep your pets in the home.

 In Luxembourg City, most homeowners rent their property via estate agents.
 Homes for rent are available on property portals, at agency websites and in local newspapers, such as Luxemburger Wort, Tageblatt, Lux Post, Le Quotidien, Lux-Bazar.